maledetti-pinguini-asdosi/hackreativity-2016/README.md

     a2enmod proxy_http

-Import the `database-schema.sql` in your database
+Import the `database/database-schema.sql` in your database

 Fill `load-example.php` and save-as `load.php`.